A multimodal dynamical variational autoencoder for audiovisual speech representation learning: Multimodal Dynamical VAE

 where

 This factorization is consistent with the exact posterior dependencies between the latent and observed variables, i.e., no approximation was made as we followed the principle of D-separation.
 However, to lighten the inference model architecture, we choose to omit the non-causal dependencies on the observations in \eqref{eq:inference-z_av}, \eqref{eq:inference-z_a} and \eqref{eq:inference-z_v}.
 In these equations, we thus replace $\xatT$ by $\xat$ and $\xvtT$ by $\xvt$, and the equalities become approximations.
-In this inference model, $q_\phi\left(\w | \xa, \xv\right)$ and each conditional distribution that appears in a product over the time indices in equations~\eqref{eq:inference-z_av}-\eqref{eq:inference-z_v} is modeled as a Gaussian with a diagonal covariance, and its parameters (mean vector and variance coefficients) are provided by deep neural networks (encoders) that take as input the variables after the conditioning bars.
-More details about the encoder network architectures can be found in Appendix~\ref{appendix:architecture}.
+In this inference model, $q_\phi\left(\w | \xa, \xv\right)$ and each conditional distribution that appears in a product over the time indices in equations~\plaineqref{eq:inference-z_av}-\plaineqref{eq:inference-z_v} is modeled as a Gaussian with a diagonal covariance, and its parameters (mean vector and variance coefficients) are provided by deep neural networks (encoders) that take as input the variables after the conditioning bars.
+In practice, the MDVAE encoder can be decomposed into four sub-encoders, each dedicated to the inference of a specific latent variable.
+Distinct conditioning variables are concatenated at the input of these sub-encoders depending on the structure of the corresponding inference model.
+For instance, when inferring $\w$ we concatenate $\xa$ and $\xv$ along the feature dimension.
+More details about the encoder network architectures can be found in \ref{appendix:architecture}.